Cassius Marsh: Personal life

-Marsh is the son of Curtis Marsh Sr. and the half-brother of Curtis Marsh Jr. Marsh's father, a wide receiver who played college football at Utah, was drafted in the seventh round of the 1995 NFL draft by the Jacksonville Jaguars.
+Marsh is the son of Curtis Marsh Sr. and the half-brother of Curtis Marsh Jr. Marsh's father, a wide receiver who played college football for the Utah Utes, was selected in the seventh round of the 1995 NFL draft by the Jacksonville Jaguars.
 Curtis Sr. played two seasons for the Jaguars and one for the Pittsburgh Steelers before going to the Canadian Football League, where he was an All-Star in 2000.
-Curtis Jr. played college football at Utah State; he was a running back for the 2007 and 2008 seasons before moving to defensive back for the 2009 and 2010 seasons.
+Curtis Jr. played college football for the Utah State Aggies; he was a running back for the 2007 and 2008 seasons before moving to defensive back for the 2009 and 2010 seasons.
 Curtis Jr. was selected in the third round of the 2011 NFL draft by the Philadelphia Eagles.

 Marsh is an avid Magic: The Gathering player and owns decks whose total value was more than $20,000.
 He also co-founded and co-owns the local game store Cash Cards Unlimited with his business partner Nick Nugwynne where he sells trading card game and hobby products.

 Marsh was also one of the first investors in popular video gifting app Cameo.